U.S. 3Q commercial gaming 81pct pre-virus levels: AGA

 The U.S. quarterly commercial revenue total also featured US$435.0 million from iGaming, a category not found in most Asian markets.

-“While these quarterly results are promising, the reality is a full recovery is dependent on continued public health measures to control prevalence rates,” said Bill Miller, AGA president and chief executive, in prepared remarks in a press release on the U.S. third quarter.
+“While these quarterly results are promising, the reality is a full recovery is dependent on continued public health measures to control prevalence rates,” said Bill Miller, AGA president and chief executive, referring to Covid-19 in prepared remarks in a press release on the U.S. third quarter.

 According to the association, more than 100 U.S. casinos reopened between July and September, after temporary closures as Covid-19 countermeasures, with 902 commercial and tribal casinos – amounting to 90.8 percent of the total – operational by the end of the third quarter.